 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 There are certain guidelines and rules, a path to follow to become licensed.
-One of the rules is that home inspectors must be licensed in BC by Consumer Protection BC, and to become licensed, the potential candidate must get the right education in the form of a home inspection course online or in person.
+The potential candidate must get the right education in the form of a home inspection course online or in person.

 While there are no prerequisites or mandatory technical knowledge needed to do an online or in-class home inspection course, it’s important to note that some individuals are a better fit for the occupation than others.